ATU Students Take the Conductor’s Podium Sunday

 The performance will begin at 2:30 p.m. at 407 West Q Street on the ATU campus in Russellville.
 Admission will be free and open to the public.

-“This will be a very accessible repertoire,” said Dr. Daniel A. Belongia, ATU professor of music, director of bands and conductor of the ATU Symphonic Wind Ensemble.
-“It is important that our music education students learn about music that is consistent with the selections they will make for the junior high and middle school bands they will lead in the near future.
-Exposing them to worthy music in that category and providing them with conducting experience are the primary goals of this concert.”
+“I’m very excited for these experiences for our student conductors and ensemble members,” said Dr. Daniel A. Belongia, ATU professor of music, director of bands and conductor of the ATU Symphonic Wind Ensemble.
+“It is important that our music education students have as many experiences as possible with music that is consistent with the selections they will make for the high school, junior high and middle school bands they will lead in the near future.
+Exposing them to worthy music in that category and providing them with conducting experience in a professional atmosphere are the primary goals of this unique concert.”

 The ATU music education students who will serve as guest conductors and the pieces they will conduct during the March 15 concert are: